 for the state-level power sector reform program

 This grant will expand Shakti’s program to advance clean energy and vehicle electrification at the state level in India.
 It will fund capacity building and programmatic support to promote sustainable electricity in ten key states.
 Specifically, the grant will fund state-based analysis on the cost savings and pollution mitigation impacts of renewable energy; technical support for the market design and clean energy integration; and planning tools that allow state governments to plan for and procure optimal amounts of clean energy.
-The program will also include support for state-based Indian Civil Society Organizations to develop long-term programs that will support regulatory efforts to clean the Indian grid and promote vehicle electrification.
+The program will develop long-term support for clean energy and transportation.